Soviet destroyer Sokrushitelny (1937): Construction and service

+Sokrushitelny returned to Polyarny on 1 October and was assigned to the Separate Destroyer Division there.
 On 24 October, the ship bombarded German positions near the Zapadnaya Litsa River with 114 shells from her 130 mm guns.
-On 29 October, she collided with the minesweeper T-896 in Kola Bay and was under repair for five days.
+Five days later, she collided with the minesweeper T-896 in Kola Bay and was under repair for five days.
 Sokrushitelny bombarded German troops on 6, 9, 16 and 18 November, firing a total of 435 main-gun shells.
 The ship was assigned to the close escort for Convoy PQ 3 on 23 November.
 She resumed bombarding German positions between 26 and 30 November, firing 985 shells in four days.
 Escorted by Sokrushitelny and Grozny, the heavy cruiser HMS Kent sortied on 17 December in an unsuccessful attempt to intercept the German 8th Destroyer Flotilla that had engaged two British minesweepers attempting to rendezvous with Convoy PQ 6.
+During an escort operation together with Grozny between 24 and 26 December, the destroyer weathered a heavy storm during which a leak forced her to move on one boiler.
 On 31 December and 1 January 1942, Sokrushitelny fired one hundred 130 mm shells each day at German positions near Motovsky Gulf.